-- 1. The parent(s) of the student or adult student: - a.
-Has not allowed an evaluation of the student; - b.
+- 1. The parent(s) of the student or student who is an adult: - a.
+Has not allowed an evaluation of the student; or - b.
 Has refused services under the IDEA; or - 2.
 The student has been evaluated and determined to not be a student with a disability under the IDEA.